Skip to main content

 console.log('Server is up and listening on port 1223');

-If you create an index.html file with whatever content and place it to the same working directory, upon executing node server.js and pointing your web browser to [http://host:1223](http://host:1223), you should be able to see your HTML page generated.
-That's it, you now have your server up and running.
-For more information please check out the official Express guide.
+If you create an index.html file with whatever content and place it in the same working directory, then run node server.js and point your browser to [http://host:1223](http://host:1223), you should see your HTML page rendered.
+That’s it.
+Server’s up and running.
+For more information check the official Express guide.

-(Please note that I'm aware that you can generate a folder structure automatically with Express, using the express [opts] [app-name] syntax, however for simplicity I'd like to keep my folder/file structure clean)
+(I’m aware you can auto-generate a folder structure with Express using the express [opts] [app-name] syntax, but for simplicity I’d rather keep my folder/file structure clean.)

-It's time to get serious and get some data retrieved.
-If you haven't already, please make sure that the API created in the previous post is up and running via the server (node index.js and it should be accessible via [http://host:1222](http://host:1222)).
-As with all of my project I'm going to be using the Twitter Bootstrap library, and here's a basic framework for the app - I have picked a table to display the contacts.
-(Make sure to download the appropriate .js and .css files and/or link to them - i.e. via Google CDN)
+Let’s get some actual data flowing.
+Make sure the API from the previous post is running (node index.js, accessible at [http://host:1222](http://host:1222)).
+As with all my projects, I’m using Twitter Bootstrap.
+Here’s a basic framework for the app with a table to display contacts.
+(Make sure to download the appropriate .js and .css files and/or link to them via Google CDN.)

 <!DOCTYPE html>